DarkTrilogy/AuditoriumFinder/README.md

 # The Wild Oasis

-React project during the course.
+React project during the course with ReactQuery and Supabase.